PaulLin1/text-to-minecraft/week3/README.md

    - Store this key somewhere safe.

 2. **Add billing to your OpenAI account:**
-   - You'll need to ensure there are credits in your account, usually up to $10 should be enough.
+   - You'll need to ensure there are credits in your account. $10 should be enough.

 ---